zoe/covid-validation-study/README.md

 # Study: Testing the Accuracy of a Digital Test to Diagnose Covid-19

-This study is registered on clinicaltrials.gov (NCTXXX).
+This study is registered on clinicaltrials.gov (NCT04407585).
 Details of the statistical validation are presented here and updated regularly.

 ## Contents